Mehmet Fuat Köprülü: Relationship with Mustafa Kemal Atatürk

 Fuat Köprülü was appointed undersecretary to the minister of education at the request of President Atatürk and remained in this post for eight months.
 In addition, Fuat Köprülü was appointed the director of the Turcology Institute, established on the orders of President Atatürk, and began publishing Turkiyat Mecmuasi (The Turcology Journal).

-In 1936 Köprülü was appointed editor-in-chief of Ülkü, an official periodical of the Ankara People House, one of the cultural institutions established by Atatürk in 1932, which he held until 1941.
+In 1936 Köprülü was appointed editor-in-chief of Ülkü, an official periodical of the Ankara People House, one of the cultural institutions established by Atatürk in 1932, a position which he held until 1941.

 International Recognition

 Fuat Köprülü won numerous international accolades for his scholarship as well.
 The Soviet Academy of Sciences granted him a corresponding membership in 1925.
 The University of Heidelberg honored him with an honorary degree in 1927.
 The University of Athens and the University of Paris (Sorbonne) granted him honorary doctorates in 1937 and 1939, respectively.
 In fact, most European Oriental societies made him a corresponding or honorary member, as did the American Oriental Society in 1947.

 In 1933, Fuat Köprülü became a professor ordinarius, a title denoting a professor of the highest rank in Turkey.
 In 1935, he delivered a series of influential lectures at the University of Paris (Sorbonne) on the origins of the Ottoman Empire.
 Fuat Köprülü argued that ethnic Turks formed the Ottoman Empire using Seljuk and Ilhanid administrative traditions, and he discredited the prevailing view among Western scholars that the Ottoman Empire was formed by a race of predominantly Albanian, Eastern Roman and Slavic converts to Islam.